-In August 2018, I transferred all my individual clients to other therapists so I could devote my time and energy to Christians Meditate St Louis.
-I continue to teach mindfulness-based cognitive therapy for clinical depression and anxiety at St Louis DBT.
-At Christians Meditate, I am now helping people of faith let go of the worry and fear that separates us all from God’s presence.
+In August 2018, I transferred all my individual clients to other therapists so I could devote my time and energy to Christians Meditate.
+I continue to teach Mindfulness-Based Cognitive Therapy (MBCT) to individuals with clinical depression and anxiety at St Louis DBT.
+At Christians Meditate, I am now helping people of faith let go of the worry and fear that separates us all from God’s loving presence.

 The pilot classes of the Living Mindfully in Christ series were held during Lent 2019 at Trinity Episcopal Church in St Charles.
 Read what participants had to say about the experience.
-It will be a full summer with three classes now registering participants.
-I will be leading an online class through MeditationChapel.org, a collaboration with Contemplative Outreach and WCCM, and a face-to-face class at St Martin’s Episcopal Church in Ellisville.
+Since then, I have led classes at other churches and online through MeditationChapel.org, a collaboration with Contemplative Outreach and the World Council of Christian Meditation (WCCM).
 My life has come full circle.